sybip/gtm-lab/README.md

 - packetize and send large messages up to 255 bytes
 - control channel listen-before-talk

-### relay/mesh capability:
+### Relay/mesh capability:
-- not implemented currently
+- tentative implementation, more testing required

 ## Interop testing
 The software is tested for interoperation with: